 How WDF has helped others

-Our WDF 2017-18 key statistics gives a pictorial summary of who claimed the money and what they claimed for to help give you an idea of what is available.
-You can also download the infographic for the 2014-15, 2015-16 and 2016-17 funds.
+Our WDF 2017-18 key statistics gives a clear summary of who claimed the money and what they claimed it for to help give you an idea of what's available.
+You can also download our infographic for the 2014-15, 2015-16 and 2016-17 funds.

-You can see how others have used the WDF to develop the skills of their workers in the below case studies:
+You can see how others have used the WDF to develop the skills of their workers in these case studies:

-- Find out how Thorndene used the money to maintain the standards and quality of service offered at this private residential care home.
+- Thorndene used the money to maintain the standards and quality of service offered at this private residential care home.

-- Rocklee Limited used the money to develop and maintain the team’s professional development for the ultimate benefit of its residents.
+- Rocklee Limited used the money to develop and maintain the team’s professional development for the benefit of its residents.

-- Hazelwell Lodge used the WDF to address skill gaps and to improve access to higher level social care roles through specialist training, with the ultimate aim of providing residents with improved care.
+- Hazelwell Lodge used the WDF to address skill gaps and to improve access to higher level social care roles through specialist training, with the aim of providing residents with improved care.

 - Crime Reduction Initiatives (CRI) used the WDF to support the development of its staff and volunteers and to contribute towards a stretched annual training budget.

-- Find out how Creative Support used the money to develop a national workforce that has experienced phenomenal growth over the last few years.
+- Creative Support used the money to develop a national workforce that has experienced phenomenal growth over the last few years.

 - Bluebird Care is a national provider that used the money to support the ongoing professional development of its staff to maintain and improve the quality of care and support.